When it comes to caring for a child, there are many aspects of her work as a volunteer that Marlene Do enjoys.

 As a patient progresses, the organization does as well.

-Out of the 51 volunteer positions on an Operation Smile international medical mission, 19 positions are filled by nurses, representing 36 percent of all our medical volunteers.
+Out of the 51 volunteer positions on an Operation Smile international medical program, 19 positions are filled by nurses, representing 36 percent of all our medical volunteers.

 Nurses like Marlene are the only medical volunteers who actively provide care for patients at every stage of the surgical cleft care process.